Pavese places in Santo Stefano Belbo

 Visit the workshop-house of Nuto, protagonist of the novel “The Moon And The Bonfires” and of the poem “Paper Smokers”.

-On 7 September 2002 the remains of Cesare Pavese were transferred to the cemetery of Santo Stefano Belbo, with the consent of his family (the
+On 7 July 2001 the remains of Cesare Pavese were transferred to the cemetery of Santo Stefano Belbo, with the consent of the relatives (the nieces Maria Luisa and Cesarina

 The Salto hill